The Witness

 You smoked like flax

-Put out almost by pride—
+Put out almost by slayers' pride—

 Agonized to shine